varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 the `Join SQL` function allows the addition of join statements to the generated source query.
 This is useful for gathering additional data into the query, either for adding columns or for allowing additional filter conditions.
 A common use case is for Integration Keys to be joined in when modeling a Data Vault on Integration Keys rather than technical keys.

-In the getting started process there are 2 derived tables that use the `Join SQLl` function to derive different types of addresses and maintaining them as separate entities in the staging layer and Data Vault.
+In the getting started process there are 2 derived tables that use the `Join SQL` function to derive different types of addresses and maintaining them as separate entities in the staging layer and Data Vault.

 `Where SQL`

 The `Where SQL` function allows the addition of where statements to the generated source query.
 This is useful for filtering.
-Note that load parameters are added automatically to the Where clause when using the parameters function so there is no need to manually inject them in to the Where clause through the `Where SQL` functionality.
+Note that load parameters are added automatically to the Where clause when using the parameters function so there is no need to manually inject them into the Where clause through the `Where SQL` functionality.

 In the getting started process there are filtering added to the 2 derived tables to filter only certain types of addresses.